struct/HardenedPartitionAlloc/README.md

 	* Randomization of the freelist upon creation
 	* Freelist entries are randomly selected upon allocation
 	* Better double free detection upon free
-	* All calls to ASSERT have been replaced with ASSERT_WITH_SECURITY_IMPLICATION and enabled by default
 	* Delayed free via a vector stored with the partition root

+All calls to ASSERT have been replaced with ASSERT_WITH_SECURITY_IMPLICATION and enabled by default.
+This means the following additional security checks are enabled:

+	* User allocations are preceeded by a canary value that is unique per-partition
+	* New allocations are memset with 0xAB
+	* Free'd allocations are memset (but their canary values preserved) before they're added to delayed free list

 # Other additions